Skip to main content

 RSP stands for Retirement Savings Plan and spans many different types of savings vehicles — one of which is an RRSP, or a Registered Retirement Savings Plan.

-Other kinds of Retirement Savings Plans — like Registered Pension Plans and Non-Registered Accounts — offer their own advantages and disadvantages (and, of course, their own only-very-slightly-different acronyms).
-We’ll tell you about those below too.
+Other kinds of RSPs — like Registered Pension Plans — offer their own advantages and disadvantages (and, of course, their own only-very-slightly-different acronyms).
+We’ll tell you about those below, too.

 Types of RSPs

-There are many different types of Retirement Savings Plans that come with their own very nice tax advantages.
+There are many different types of RSPs that come with their own nice tax advantages.
 Here’s a look at each.

 Registered Retirement Savings Plan (RRSP)

-You’ll receive a contribution receipt from your financial institution.
-These contributions can reduce the amount of income tax you will have to pay, which is the very nice part about opening an RRSP.
+When you contribute to an RRSP, you’ll receive a contribution receipt from your financial institution.
+These contributions can reduce the amount of income tax you will have to pay.

 You can contribute to an RRSP in your name or your spouse’s name until December 31 of the calendar year in which you or your spouse turns 71.
-At that point, the plan must be converted to a Registered Retirement Income Fund (RRIF), which pays out (and is taxed) at least a minimum amount each year.
+At that point, the plan must be converted to a Registered Retirement Income Fund (RRIF), which requires annual distributions based on the amount in the account.

 Any funds you withdraw from an RRSP must be declared as part of your income for the calendar year in which you withdraw them.
 Depending on your personal circumstances, that can lead to a hefty tax bill.